OutSystems/docs-bestpractices/src/performance/monitoring/monitoring.md

 outsystems-tools:
   - service studio
   - service center
-  - architecture dashboard
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - conceptual
+  - understand
-  - process
+  - apply
 ---

 # Monitoring OutSystems applications

 OutSystems provides built-in monitoring and analytics tools that enable proactive management of application performance to make it easier to detect, identify, and troubleshoot issues in real time.